MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 > [!NOTE]
 > To create and publish your offer, you must have a commercial marketplace account in Partner Center.

-In this module, get to learn about the entire process from planning the SaaS offer to publishing your app with the offer.
-Here are some features you can opt to integrate with your SaaS offer to enable a better user experience and expand the customer base.
+In this module, get to learn about the entire process from planning the SaaS offer for your app to publishing your app with the SaaS offer.
+Here are some features you can opt to integrate with your SaaS offer to enable better user experience and expand the customer base.

 * **Publishing option**: Selecting a publishing option is mandatory, however you can select a suitable option based on your requirements.
 You can either choose to sell through Microsoft or manage the transactions on your own.
 Let's learn in detail about it when [planning for SaaS offer](include-saas-offer.md).
 * **In-app purchases**: The in-app purchase option allows the customers to upgrade from a free to a paid version of your app from within the app.
 Whether you charge a price for your app or offer it for free, you can use in-app purchases in your app to provide an ongoing revenue stream.